GRAHAM COUNTY EMERGENCY SERVICES

-Graham County Emergency Management is located at 49 South Main Street in Robbinsville next to the Sheriff's office.
-Office hours are from 8:30 am to 5:00 pm, Monday through Friday.
+Graham County Emergency Management is located at 70 West Fort Hill.
+Office hours are from 7;00 am to 3:30 pm, Monday through Friday.
 In emergency situations it is manned around the clock.
 Information is available concerning Tornado Awareness, Fire Safety, Winter Storms, Winterization, Emergency Preparedness Checklist, Family Disaster Supplies Kit, Family Disaster Plan.

 This agency is responsible for planning for disasters.
 Disasters can be any emergency that taxes our local resources.
 Planning consists of identifying potential man made and natural disasters that could affect Graham County in the future, and then working with all the different agencies that might be involved in these potential disasters and identifying their roles and ways of dealing with the problems.
 Also a part of Emergency Management is Operations.
 During a disaster Emergency Management is a lead agency in coordinating resources in our county and resources that other state and local agencies might be able to supply Graham County.
 Emergency Management is also responsible for planning for accidents involving hazard materials and mitigating the effects of a release or spill.
 Search is another responsibility of Emergency Management.